 TWU Core Curriculum Requirements

-To ensure selection of the appropriate courses to complete the TWU core and their majors, students should consult with the degree requirements in their majors.
+To ensure the selection of the appropriate courses to complete the TWU core and their majors, students should consult with the degree requirements in their majors.
 Each department, school, and college specifies its own requirements for a major and minor in its section of the catalog and on its website.

 A course taken for core credit in the department of the student’s major cannot be counted in the semester credit hours applied to the major.
 In addition, departments may specify which core courses may be taken by their majors and may specify that a course taken for core credit is a prerequisite for a course that gives credit in the major.
 If a course in a student’s major field is also approved for core credit, the student may elect to take the course either for core credit or for credit toward the major, provided the department of the student’s major approves.

 Following state guidelines, non-core courses cannot be substituted for core courses.
 Equivalency with core courses may be established by the advisor with core course evaluation through the Office of Undergraduate Studies and Academic Partnerships.